outaagunga/documentation/mobile-apps-android-ios.md

 ## Integrate your `app` and `website`

-To intergrate your app and your website ........
+To integrate your app and your website ........

 ---